bamason2/ttp451-module/docs/labs/Lab_2.md

 - Creating Space Filling Design (Latin Hypercube option)

 Create another design called Spacefilling_LH by clicking [File >> New design].
-Select this design node, then open the Space Filling Design Browser by clicking [Design >> Space Filling >> Design Browser] from the menu or click the [Space Filling Design] button in the toolbar.
+Select this design node then open the Space Filling Design Browser by clicking [Design >> Space Filling >> Design Browser] from the menu or click the [Space Filling Design] button in the toolbar.

 A dialog box asking about DOE points modification may appear, select [Replace the current points with new design].

 ![image](figs/lab2/fig_18_space_filling_design_browser_1.png)